krerkkiat/acm-cs-survival-guide/basic-linux-commandline.rst

 For example to get the manual page for :bash:`ls` command you can run,

 .. code-block:: bash

    $ man ls

 The manual page can sometimes be hard to read, but it is available in every Linux or Unix-like machines.
-However, you can also refer to `Devhint <https://devhints.io>`_ which is quick reference for tools, commands, and topics in computer science.
+However, you can also refer to `Devhint <https://devhints.io>`_ which is a quick reference for tools, commands, and topics in computer science.

 ================================